kamali-sina/Sins-Virtues/README.md

 ## Homes

 Homes can be used to rest the night and restore your hp.
-It also usualy contains a good item inside.
+They also usualy contains a good item inside.
 But not all homes are empty.
 Enter with **caution**.

 ## Fights

-Fights in this game are text based.
+Fights in this game are text based also.
 The only command for attacking that you have is "attack" that uses the equipped item to attack the enemy.

-Each move you or your enemy make in a fight uses some time, the turnes in the fight are calculated by using that time.
+Each move you or your enemy make in a fight uses some time, the turns in the fights are calculated by using that time.

-**always** make sure to have equipped your best weapon before exploring into the unknown.
+**Always** make sure to have equipped your best weapon before exploring into the unknown.
 You never know when the next enemy is going to fight you and that extra *equip* might be what saves or kills you in the end.

 ## **Castle**
 To finish the game, you need to find the castle and explore it completely to the end.
 You have 2 options to find the castle: